yrom1/torchy/README.md

 ## Running tests

-Taking inspiration from [`micrograd`'s tests](https://github.com/karpathy/micrograd/blob/master/test/test_engine.py), we will use [PyTorch's C++ frontend](https://pytorch.org/cppdocs/frontend.html) for high level sanity checks using GoogleTest.
+Taking inspiration from [micrograd's tests](https://github.com/karpathy/micrograd/blob/master/test/test_engine.py), we will use [PyTorch's C++ frontend](https://pytorch.org/cppdocs/frontend.html) for high level sanity checks using GoogleTest.

 To run the tests use: